|

 the bag and took off.
 It's a super flexible design.
 I apologize

+for not sending this feedback sooner.
 In a couple weeks I'm guiding a couple of newspaper reporters

 up Japan's Mt.
 Fuji for a story about what winter looks like